19th March, 2013 11 Min read

 Typically provided by a managed security services provider, a SECaaS allows enterprises to free up their enterprise security resources, with the service provider taking complete responsibility of ensuring security.
 This could include services such as data loss prevention, antivirus management, spam filtering, network security, identity management etc.

-An on-demand test environment, the test environment as a service model gives enterprises the ability to test their software or applications by just using a web browser.
+The test environment as a service model gives enterprises the ability to test their software or applications by just using a web browser.
 Clients save on deployment of test infrastructure for testing purposes, the tools required for testing and maintenance related costs.

 Extremely popular in the remote working scenario, the Desktop as a Service (DaaS) is a type of offering wherein virtual desktops are offered to end users.
 Virtual desktops promise robust security, as all information is stored on the server, and not on individual machines or laptops.
 All management of data, backup and storage is done by the service provider.

-It is a time of choice and flexibility and most enterprises are looking at a multi-cloud option to reduce their risks and avoid vendor lock in.
+It is a time of choice and flexibility and most enterprises are looking at a multi-cloud option to reduce their risks and avoid vendor lock-in.
 However, while a multi-cloud option gives flexibility, it also exposes the organization to other risks.

 This is because managing cloud infrastructures can be substantially more complex than traditional data infrastructures.
 Global Dots has the experience and expertise in cloud migration, and has helped numerous enterprises migrate seamlessly to the cloud.
 GlobalDots helps you quantify, understand, optimize, and automate your infrastructure, to control your data through knowledge.
 This is achieved through our Cloud Management Platform through which you can monitor and optimize your cloud processes and resources to the smallest detail.